Olympic Committee of Kosovo: History

-The Olympic Committee of Kosovo (OCK) was officially established in 1992 and acknowledged as the highest sports institution in Kosovo in 2003 by the Law on Sports (Law No. 2003/24) passed by the Assembly of Kosovo.
+The Olympic Committee of Kosovo (OCK; abbreviated KOK in Albanian) was officially established in 1992 and acknowledged as the highest sports institution in Kosovo in 2003 by the Law on Sports (Law No. 2003/24) passed by the Assembly of Kosovo.
 The United Nations-led administration in Kosovo previously established a working group to engage with the IOC to allow athletes to participate in the Olympic Games.
 Due to its status, Kosovar athletes were not allowed to compete under the flag of Kosovo, until the recognition in 2014.
 Therefore, during the 2012 Summer Olympics, Kosovar judoka and world champion, Majlinda Kelmendi had to compete for Albania instead.
 Kosovar athletes of Serbian ethnicity participated as part of Serbia and Montenegro and Serbia.